 Downtown Miami (next to Brickell), Florida

-The Museum Park is located next to the Perez Art Museum in downtown Miami and has several paved trails, numerous palm trees and beautiful greenery.
+The Museum Park (now called the Maurice A. Ferré Park) is located next to the Perez Art Museum in downtown Miami and has several paved trails, numerous palm trees and beautiful greenery.
 Check out this surprise proposal session at Museum Park before sunset.
 You can also take a look at this family maternity session that took place in the morning near the museum.

 Home to one of the largest open-air street installations in the world, Wynwood boasts colorful graffiti-covered walls and numerous art galleries.
 Check out all of the Wynwood photo sessions on the blog.

 In-home sessions are a great option for natural photos of small families in a setting that children are very comfortable in.
 They’re particularly great for newborns and babies where they are out of the sun and in a place where you can comfortably feed or change them.
 My style is to capture natural and genuine photos of you interacting with the baby – cuddles and snuggles, reading to the baby, etc. Rooms with large windows allowing in plenty of natural light are necessary for photo sessions at home.
 See my blog post of an in-home photo session that was taken when the baby was just a few weeks old.

 Lincoln Road Mall in the early morning – there’s nice greenery between Alton Road and Lenox Avenue and further down we can take more urban photos.

 Virginia Key beach (near Virginia Key North Point Trails)